SaishJ/React-Navigation/Readme.md

 - createNativeStackNavigator

   > `createNativeStackNavigator` is a function that returns an object containing 2 properties: `Screen` and `Navigator`.
 Both of them are React components used for configuring the navigator.
 The `Navigator` should contain `Screen` elements as its children to define the configuration for routes.

+- Navigating Between Screens

+  > `navigation` - The `navigation` prop is passed in to every _screen component_ in the native stack navigator.